TechNxt05/Amritanshu_Tech/Login/README.md

 # Usage :
 1. Open the Terminal in a new Folder and clone this repository to your local machine.
 2. Setup a virtual environment and install the required dependencies using pip install -r requirements.txt.
-3. Configure the system settings and paths in the code to suit your specific environment.
-4. Run the project using python GUI.py.
+3. Run the project using python GUI.py.

 # Description :
 1. Flask application app.py for back-end.